dougabugg/dougabugg.github.io/projects.md

 Planned features include sorting and filtering data sets similar to a database, organizing items in a tree like layout of labels, serializing data to persistent storage, and tracking changes to data sets.

+## Frontend Application Framework

+A set of tools and libraries supporting the development of frontend applications.
+Features of support include UI building, updates, error reporting, and storage.
+Might be integrated with liborganize.